 The OBC offers road rides on Sunday mornings, Tuesday evenings and, from time to time, on other days and times.
 A variety of start locations, destinations and distances will be offered over the course of the season.
 In all cases, the rides will be posted in the club calendar, so that interested members can sign up in advance.

 The OBC’s group road rides are organized in groups of six to twelve cyclists, led by knowledgeable OBC group leaders.
 The groups are established according to factors such as the speed, ability, and interest of the participants.
-Additionally, for 2021, the OBC will ensure that its group sizes comply with the public health guidelines in effect at the time of any particular ride.

 These rides enable riders to draft behind one another, saving energy – particularly when riding into the wind – while facilitating social interaction during the rides and during any breaks.
 And, if you suffer a flat tire or a mechanical problem, others will be with you to help, if needed.